TarekRaafat/autoComplete.js/docs/README.md

 -   [x] Serve results without rendering list through `resultsList.render` API
 -   [ ] Inline autocomplete to the nearest result value
 -   [ ] Add more use examples & cases of the library to the documentation
--   [ ] Better compression / Code optimization for the library to squeeze it under `[5kb]`
+-   [ ] Better code compression / optimization for the library to squeeze it under `[5kb]`

 ### Reported Issues:

-- [ ] Results duplicate because of mulitple data source key
+- [ ] Duplicate results because of mulitple data source keys

 * * *